tatfranch/tatfranch/README.md

 </p>

 🔭 Currently working on...<br />
-  Building my portfolio using Gatsby.
+  -Building my portfolio using Gatsby.<br />

-  [Web 3.0 App](https://github.com/tatfranch/web3-app): React App that can connect with MetaMask, send or receive ETH and store data in the Blockchain.
+  -[Web 3.0 App](https://github.com/tatfranch/web3-app): React App that can connect with MetaMask, send or receive ETH and store data in the Blockchain.

 <!--